garrandall/popular-music-data/tracks/kmt-drake-giggs.md

 Long as they all on they feet
 Long as they pockets is grease (grease!)
-I'm in the penthouse, but still nothin' is sweet (yeah) Dust a man down with the pen, it's a sweep (Mmmm!)
+I'm in the penthouse, but still nothin' is sweet (yeah) Dust a man down with the pen, it's a sweep (Mmm!)
 Taller in person, you'll see when we meet
 I heard your new shit and I'm kissin' my teeth (Jheeze)